Non-Hodgkin lymphoma

 Non-Hodgkin lymphoma (NHL), also known as non-Hodgkin's lymphoma, is a group of blood cancers that includes all types of lymphomas except Hodgkin lymphomas.
 Symptoms include enlarged lymph nodes, fever, night sweats, weight loss, and tiredness.
 Other symptoms may include bone pain, chest pain, or itchiness.
 Some forms are slow-growing while others are fast-growing.
-Unlike Hodgkin lymphoma, which spreads contiguously, NHL is largely a systemic illness.
+Unlike Hodgkin lymphoma, which often spreads in an orderly pattern between nearby lymph nodes, NHL can involve multiple parts of the body and may not follow a predictable spread.

 Signs and symptoms

 The signs and symptoms of non-Hodgkin lymphoma vary depending upon its location within the body.
 Symptoms include enlarged lymph nodes, fever, night sweats, weight loss, and tiredness.
 Other symptoms may include bone pain, chest pain, or itchiness.
 Some forms are slow growing, while others are fast growing.
 Enlarged lymph nodes may cause lumps to be felt under the skin when they are close to the surface of the body.
 Lymphomas in the skin may also result in lumps, which are commonly itchy, red, or purple.
 Lymphomas in the brain can cause weakness, seizures, problems with thinking, and personality changes.

 While an association between non-Hodgkin lymphoma and endometriosis has been described, these associations are tentative.